huntdatacenter/docs/docs/faq/users.md

 ### How long does an account activation take?

-Allow for several weeks at this point.
+See our [responsiveness](/responsiveness/) section for updated times on expected user onboardings.
 We activate new accounts and labs in the beginning of each week.
 Depending on the number of requests, accounts may be activated the upcoming week or some weeks thereafter.
 We do recognize that science never sleeps, so [contact us](/contact) for high priority activations same or next business day when needed.

 ### How many users can we add to a lab?